Top New Year’s Resolution for DTC Success in 2018: Go Granular

 In the second example, our members may be staying in the club for 24 months and then they get bored, quit, and join a competitor’s club which has a bright shiny new benefit we didn’t offer.
 If this is happening to us, we need to create a program that rewards club member tenure so that there is a reason for them to stay longer.
 Usually granting privileges will do the trick – tell members what they will get after they’ve been in the club for 36 months.
 Maybe it’s lunch with the winemaker or owner, or a stay in the guest house.
 We call this ‘neener-neener’ marketing – members get bragging rights from getting something others can’t have, and we get to keep the member longer.

-Let’s start off the New Year right by going granular.
+Let’s start off the New Year right by going granular for better DTC success.
 Here’s to a great 2018!